twitter/finagle/README.md

 #### Performing Asynchronous Operations

-In Java, asynchronous operations are often implemented with `Promise` objects.
-You add a `FutureEventListener` object to the `Future` object whose result you need.
-Finagle either invokes your `onSuccess` method if the `Future` object receives a value, or it invokes your `onFailure` method if an exception occurs.
+In Java, you can implement asynchronous operations by calling a `Future` object's `getContentAsync` method to obtain the content from an asynchronous request.
+The `Future` object's `transformedBy` method transforms the content of the `Future` object from one data type to another, with the help of a `FutureTransformer` object.
+You typically override the object's `map` method to perform the actual conversion.
 A `Throwable` object is provided when an exception occurs to communicate information about the kind of exception.

-You should assign either the `Future` value or a `Throwable` exception to the `Promise` object, which is implicitly cast as a `Future` object on return.
 The following example shows this pattern:

     public class HTTPServer extends Service<HttpRequest, HttpResponse> {
-      final Promise<HttpResponse> responsePromise = new Promise<HttpResponse>();
+      public Future<HttpResponse> apply(HttpRequest request) {

         Future<String> contentFuture = getContentAsync(request);
-      contentFuture.addEventListener(new FutureEventListener<String>() {
+        return contentFuture.transformedBy(new FutureTransformer<String, HttpResponse>() {
           @Override
-        public void onSuccess(String content) {
+          public HttpResponse map(String content) {
             HttpResponse httpResponse =
               new DefaultHttpResponse(HttpVersion.HTTP_1_1, HttpResponseStatus.OK);
             httpResponse.setContent(ChannelBuffers.wrappedBuffer(content.getBytes()));
-        responsePromise.setValue(httpResponse);
+	          return httpResponse;
           }

           @Override
-        public void onFailure(Throwable throwable) {
+          public HttpResponse handle(Throwable throwable) {
-          responsePromise.setException(throwable);
+            HttpResponse httpResponse =
+              new DefaultHttpResponse(HttpVersion.HTTP_1_1, HttpResponseStatus.SERVICE_UNAVAILABLE);
+            httpResponse.setContent(ChannelBuffers.wrappedBuffer(throwable.toString().getBytes()));
+            return httpResponse;
           }
+        }
       });
-      return responsePromise;
     }

 [Top](#Top)